 What are dental implants?
-Modern dental implants support replacement teeth and let you live confidently without worrying about your teeth.
+Modern dental implants are typically titanium anchors to which your replacement teeth are attached.
+These implants allow you to live confidently without worrying about your teeth.
 When performed by an experienced dentist, natural-looking artificial teeth can replace damaged or missing teeth for a lifetime.
 Other tooth replacement options, like dentures or dental bridges, are less stable and secure than dental implants.
 Many patients prefer the durability, look, and feel of dental implants compared to the alternatives.
 Dental implant procedures are highly successful and reduce your risk for problems down the road.

 - Have good oral health and oral hygiene habits

 - Have healthy gums with no periodontal disease